mcquo011/Regex-Tutorial/develop/gist-template.md

 There are several bracket expressions in this regex.

-* [a-z0-9_.-]
+* [a-z0-9_.-]: Matches one or more occurrences of lowercase letters (a-z), digits (0-9), underscores (_), periods (.), or dashes (-).
+This expression matches the username part of the email address before the @ symbol.
-* [\da-z.-]
+* [\da-z.-]: Matches one or more occurrences of digits (\d), lowercase letters (a-z), periods (.), or dashes (-).
+This expression matches the domain name (excluding the TLD) of the email address.
-* [a-z.]
+* [a-z.]: Matches two to six lowercase letters (a-z) or period occurrences (.).
+This expression matches the email address's top-level domain (TLD), such as.com,.org,.edu, etc.

 ### Greedy and Lazy Match

 In this regex, there are no greedy or lazy matches specified.

 Regular expressions have the capability to exhibit greedy or lazy behavior, causing a variation in the amount of input string that is matched.
 Greedy is the default behavior, where the expression matches as much input as possible.
-Conversely, a lazy match matches the least amount of input possible, as opposed to the greedy match.
+Conversely, a lazy match matches the least amount of input possible, as opposed to a greedy match.

 ### Boundaries